simondlevy/Hackflight/README.md

 ## Design principles

-Although previously implemented in C++, Hackflight has shifted toward a focus on functional-style programming in C. For example, instead of having a Receiver class that gets subclassed for different kinds of receivers (SBUS, DSMX), you pass the appropriate device-access functions to the the code that retrieve the raw values from the receiver.

-More generally, Hackflight attempts to maintain a simple relationship between the code and the elements of the flight-control flow diagram shown below:
+Hackflight attempts to maintain a simple relationship between the code and the elements of the flight-control flow diagram shown below:

 <p align="center">